The checklist all business owners should complete by End of Financial Year.

 - Summarise your record of debtors and creditors.

-- Lodge yearly reports or returns for PAYG withholding, fringe benefits tax (FBT), Goods and Services Tax (GST), and the taxable payments reporting system.
+- Check you are up to date on your obligations for PAYG withholding, fringe benefits tax (FBT), Goods and Services Tax (GST), and ASIC Compliance.

 ✔️ Find out what tax deductions you can claim